Siegfried Lederer's escape from Auschwitz: Viktor Pestek

-After Werner died of his injuries, Pestek was discovered by partisans who spared his life despite the SS killings in the village.
-The humanity of his enemy apparently reawakened Pestek's Catholic faith and brought him into conflict with the genocidal German policies.
+After Werner had died of his injuries, partisans discovered Pestek.
+Despite the SS killings in the village, the partisans spared his life.
+This humane treatment in enemy hands caused him to have a change of heart and convinced him to oppose Germany's policies of genocide.
 According to Siegfried Lederer, Pestek said that he was a "killer, and a Soviet partisan spared my life anyway".
 By the time of his return to a German-controlled area, he had lost the use of his hand.
-Found unfit for front-line service, he was posted to Auschwitz concentration camp as a guard.
-Pestek was a Rottenführer, a junior non-commissioned rank in the SS.
+Found unfit for front-line service, he was posted to the Auschwitz concentration camp as a guard.
+Pestek was an SS Rottenführer, which was a junior non-commissioned rank.